amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-1.md

 ## Common Issues

 The following are common issues specific to Browser SDK.
-For additional general common issues, see [SDK Troubleshooting and Debugging](/docs/sdks/sdk-debugging).
+For more general common issues, see [SDK Troubleshooting and Debugging](/docs/sdks/sdk-debugging).

-### AD Blocker
+### Ad Blocker

 `Ad Blocker` might lead to event dropping.
-The following errors indicate that the tracking has been affected by `Ad Blocker`.
+These errors show the tracking has been affected by `Ad Blocker`.
 When loading via a script tag, an error may appear in the console/network tab while loading the SDK script.
 When loaded with npm package, there could be errors in the network tab when trying to send events to the server.
 The errors might vary depending on the browser.

 * Chrome (Ubuntu, MacOS)
 Console: error net::ERR_BLOCKED_BY_CLIENT